What are the six defenses to child abduction claims under the Hague Convention?

 Hague Convention Compliance Reports – Country-by-Country Statistics

 Detailed country-by-country information on procedures if a child has been moved to another country is available at U.S. Department of State website.
-In May 2022, the U.S. Department of State Office of Children’s Issues submitted to Congress a Compliance Report summarizing compliance by treaty members.
-The Report identifies 15 countries the Department cited as demonstrating a pattern of noncompliance with fulfilling their obligations under the Hague Convention to return children: Argentina, Austria, Belize, Brazil, Costa Rica, Ecuador, Egypt, Honduras, India, Jordan, Republic of Korea, Peru, Romania, Trinidad and Tobago, and the United Arab Emirates.
+The U.S. Department of State Office of Children’s Issues submitted to Congress a Compliance Report dated April 2023 summarizing compliance in 2022 by treaty members.
+The Report identifies 14 countries the Department cited as demonstrating a pattern of noncompliance in 2022 with fulfilling their obligations under the Hague Convention to return children: Argentina, Belize, Brazil, Bulgaria, Ecuador, Egypt, Honduras, India, Jordan, Republic of Korea, Peru, Romania, Russia, and the United Arab Emirates.
 In September 2022, the Department submitted its Action Report on International Child Abduction.

 The Report illustrates assertions parties, or judicial or governmental authorities called upon to assist with return of children, may raise.
 Such statistics may assist in establishing the “grave risk of harm” Hague Convention defense.
 But a parent doesn’t need to prove that the child’s country of habitual residence is unable or unwilling to protect the child from the grave risk of harm that would accompany the child’s return.
 Gomez v Fuenmayor, 812 F. 3d 1005 (11th Cir.
 2016) (district court was not required to find the habitual residence, Venezuela, was unable to protect the child from a proven grave risk of harm); De Lucia v.
 Castillo, Case No. 3:19-CV-7 (CDL) (MD Georgia April 29, 2019) (the court doesn’t have to find the home country can’t protect the child from a grave risk of harm).